CodosaurusLLC/CodosaurusLLC.github.io/speaking.md

 and (at polyglot conferences) in a language both _chosen by the audience_
 (from a relatively small set).

+- **TDD (Test Driven Development)**
+(title: "TDD like a Viking: Making Mead with JavaScript!").&nbsp;
+This talk describes the benefits and process of TDD, and walks through several examples as I develop some helpful calculators for brewing mead.&nbsp;
+There is quite a lot of code,
+but it is not _live_-coded.&nbsp;
+Unlike most of my talks,
+this is _only_ in JavaScript.

 - **Making [mead](https://en.wikipedia.org/wiki/Mead){:rel="nofollow" target="_new"}**
 (title: "Drink Like a Chinese Egyptian Ethiopian Filipino Finnish Greek Indian Lithuanian Mayan Nepalese Polish Welsh Xhosa Viking: